MeanderingProgrammer/render-markdown.nvim/README.md

         -- Replaces '#+' of 'atx_h._marker'
-        -- The number of '#' in the heading determines the 'level' -- The 'level' is used to index into the list using a cycle -- If the value is a function the input is the nesting level of the heading within sections icons = { '󰲡 ', '󰲣 ', '󰲥 ', '󰲧 ', '󰲩 ', '󰲫 ' },
+        -- The number of '#' in the heading determines the 'level' -- The 'level' is used to index into the list using a cycle -- If the value is a function the input context contains the nesting level of the heading within sections icons = { '󰲡 ', '󰲣 ', '󰲥 ', '󰲧 ', '󰲩 ', '󰲫 ' },
         -- Determines how icons fill the available space:
         --  right:   '#'s are concealed and icon is appended to right side